The GOG.com wiki last edited by BeachThunder on 07/14/16 09:49AM

 On June 5, 2014, GOG.com announced GOG Galaxy, an 'optional client' that allows for online connectivity.
 This includes achievements; automatic game updates; as well as cross-play, allowing for connectivity between GOG.com players and players using other digital distributors.

 - Older games in the catalog generally cost either $5.99 or $9.99, subject to the publisher's wishes.
 However, newer games may cost more.
 The price does not change depending on user location.
-There have also been several games released on the service for free.
+There are also several games released on the service for free.

 - All games are compatible with Windows XP and Vista, and most are compatible with Windows 7 and 8 (both 32 and 64 bits).
 Some games are also available for Mac and Linux.